Hucaru/Valhalla/README.md

 - 00665211 - push to stack resolution in x
 - 0066519c - mov 0x0 instead of 0x10 for windowed mode

+To do this in a way that does not involve modifying the client go [here](https://github.com/Hucaru/maplestory-client-hook)

 ## Features

 General: